PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Experiment

 \subsection{Experiment Settings}

 \textbf{Prompts Generation.} To evaluate the prompt copyright auditing approach, it is first necessary to obtain a set of representative system prompts.
 In this work, we employ the Automatic Prompt Engineer (APE) \cite{zhou2022large}, which is widely regarded as one of the most classical and representative approaches for automatic system-prompt engineering.
-APE is an LLM-based framework that generates and optimizes prompts for a target LLM based on a selected dataset.
-Utilizing this method helps eliminate interference from human factors during prompt creation.
+APE is an LLM-based framework that generates and optimizes system prompts for a target LLM using a given dataset, thereby reducing the influence of human-crafted prompt variability.
 For each task, we first generate multiple candidate system prompts using APE.
-A randomly selected subset of these prompts is randomly selected to create watermarked prompts.
+A randomly selected subset of these prompts is watermarked to obtain protected system prompts.
 The remaining unwatermarked prompts are treated as normal system prompts and are used to evaluate the false positive rate of our method and the baselines.

-\textbf{Datasets and Models.} To evaluate large language models (LLMs) across a broad spectrum of capabilities, we carefully select three representative datasets and five LLMs spanning three critical domains: question answering, math, and coding.
-For question answering, we adopt BIGBENCH-II \cite{sun2023autohint}, an extensive dataset that is well-established in prompt engineering research \cite{zhou2022large}.
-For math, we utilize GSM8K \cite{cobbe2021training}, a widely adopted benchmark for assessing the logical reasoning abilities of LLMs \cite{frieder2023mathematical}.
-For coding, we employ HumanEval \cite{liu2023your}, a canonical code evaluation dataset released by OpenAI, comprising 164 high-quality items.In the question answering and math domains, we conduct experiments using three general-purpose LLMs: Deepseek-distilled-qwen-1.5b from the Deepseek series \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, Gemma2-2b-it from the Gemma series \cite{team2024gemma}, and Tiny-llama-1.1b-chat from the Llama series \cite{touvron2023llamaopenefficientfoundation}.
-In the coding domain, we evaluate two code-oriented LLMs: CodeGemma-2B and CodeGemma-7B \cite{codegemmateam2024codegemmaopencodemodels}.
+\textbf{Datasets and Models.} To comprehensively evaluate LLMs across a broad range of capabilities, we select three representative datasets and five LLMs covering three critical domains: question answering, mathematics, and coding.
+For question answering, we adopt BIGBENCH-II \cite{sun2023autohint}, a large-scale benchmark that is well established in prompt engineering research \cite{zhou2022large}.
+For mathematics, we use GSM8K \cite{cobbe2021training}, a widely recognized benchmark for evaluating the logical reasoning abilities of LLMs \cite{frieder2023mathematical}.
+For coding, we employ HumanEval \cite{liu2023your}, a canonical dataset released by OpenAI that contains 164 high-quality programming tasks.
+In the question answering and mathematics domains, we evaluate three general-purpose LLMs: Deepseek-distilled-qwen-1.5b from the Deepseek series \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, Gemma2-2b-it from the Gemma series \cite{team2024gemma}, and TinyLlama-1.1b-chat from the Llama family \cite{touvron2023llamaopenefficientfoundation}.
+For the coding domain, we include two strong code-oriented LLMs, CodeGemma-2b and CodeGemma-7b \cite{codegemmateam2024codegemmaopencodemodels}.